betr-io/terraform-provider-mssql/README.md

 make build
 ```

-To build and isntall the provider locally
+To build and install the provider locally

 ```shell
 make install